 The University of Silicon Valley provides free tutoring for students who request or require assistance with academic subject matter.
-Academic tutoring is provided by the University of Silicon Valley students who have both excellent academic records and a high degree of professionalism.
+Academic tutoring is provided by the University of Silicon Valley students facutly and alumni who have both excellent academic records and a high degree of professionalism.
 USV has traditionally maintained a robust student-driven peer tutoring program where carefully screened students will provide tutoring to those students who register.
-We have recently made a significant investment to integrate TutorMe into each Canvas course, so all students can access tutoring services via the Internet.
-TutorMe provides a real-time connection between the student and a screened, qualified tutor in the specific subject area related to the particular course.
-USV is coordinating with TutorMe to recommend senior USV students to become TutorMe tutors and provide the support services for some of our more specialized courses.
-In this way we can leverage our student community to provide the peer-to-peer tutoring in a digital environment.
+We have recently made a significant investment to integrate Pear Deck Tutoring into each Canvas course, so all students can access tutoring services via the Internet.
+Pear Deck Tutoring provides a real-time connection between the student and a screened, qualified tutor in the specific subject area related to the particular course.
 Students interested in receiving or providing tutoring services may do so by emailing tutoring@usv.edu or by visiting the office of the Student Services Coordinator's office to make an appointment.